YogSing/Azure-Resume-Site/README.md

 5. **Select Resource Group**:
    - If you are creating a new Function App, you will be prompted to select or create a resource group.
 If you don't see the option to select a resource group, ensure you are following the correct steps and that you are signed in to Azure.

-## Lession learnt
+## Lesson learnt

-1. Deployed function app to another group then used move tool to move resources
+1. If you accidentally deployed the function app to another resource group then use the move tool to move resource groups via the Azure portal.
-2. If app is not fully deployed then you would be missing HTTP trigger and function itself in azure app.
+2. If the app is not fully deployed then you would be missing the HTTP trigger and function itself in the Azure app.
+Retry to deploy the app to Azure.
-3. run function locally if port is busy - func start --port 7072
+3. If running the function locally and the port is busy then you can use `func start --port 7072` cmd to switch port.
+4. When adding a secret on GitHub action then make sure to provide the client secret **value** not ID otherwise it would give a login error while running the GitHub workflow.
+5. Make note of all important cmds and secrets to avoid confusion.
+6. Make sure the extensionBundle version is up to date(`host.json`) to avoid binding errors.
+7. Requirements.txt should have all required libraries to support the project such as `azure-functions, azure-cosmos`

 ## How to